 - over 1,000 registered Aboriginal heritage places are within the fire affected areas*.

-Who will oversee the Major Event Review?
+Who oversees the Major Event Review?

 How can I contribute to the Major Event Review?